 This is a big chunk of time out of the week, but think about how much time you spend wandering the aisles in the grocery store wondering what to make for dinner or trying to remember if you have enough lunch for the next day.
 By the time you get home and start cooking, you’re ravenous.
 And then you do the same thing the next day because you were so hungry in the store the night before that you only bought enough food for dinner and rushed home.

 By Friday, you’ve spent many unnecessary hours on this fruitless dance–double what you would have spent if you’d had a meal plan.
 Plus, having a meal plan written in front of you tends to highlight what foods you’re not getting enough of.
 Noticeable lack of leafy greens on your list?
 Add them in.
-I know I’d much rather go home and relax after work than worry that I have nothing in to eat.
+We know we’d much rather go home and relax after work than worry that we have nothing in to eat.

 There are many other challenges that manifest as a result of balancing an office job with dietary restrictions.
 And there are many ways to manage those challenges.
 What are some ways you’ve balanced your 9-5 (or 9-7) with your free-from diet?